franklinqin0/blog/docs/blog/goethe_12.md

 Show you're a good guest by ordering a snack from the menu.

 Jeder Gast sollte sich grundsätzlich in das Hüttenbuch eintragen.
 Indem du Route und Ziel deiner Bergtour notierst, sorgst du dafür, dass du auch gefunden wirst, falls du verunglückst oder in Lebensgefahr gerätst.
-Every guest should always sign the cottage book.
+Every guest should always bring the cottage book.
 By noting the route and destination of your mountain tour, you ensure that you will also be found if you have an accident or your life is in danger.

 Hilf ihm, indem du sparsam mit den Ressourcen umgehst und deine Abfälle selbst wieder mit ins Tal nimmst.
 Help him by being economical with resources and taking your waste back to the valley yourself.